siposbi/mmtracker-backend/README.md

 ```
 spring.datasource.password=<YOUR_PASSWORD>
 ```
-3. Run `create.sq` to set up the required schema.
+3. Run `create.sql` to set up the required schema.
 4. Optionally run `data.sql`, which contains some data for presentational purposes.

+Because both `create.sql` and `data.sql` contain statements to remove data, be sure to only select the statements you need.

 ## Usage